coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-cli.md

 If it helps, you can think of an RPC as being essentially the opposite of an oracle.
 The [purpose of an oracle](https://cointelegraph.com/learn/what-is-a-blockchain-oracle-and-how-does-it-work) is to take external data (such as the results of an election or a weather forecast) and move it into a blockchain, while the purpose of an RPC is to take internal data (such as information related to transactions and blocks) and move it out of a blockchain.

 ## Which RPC Providers can I Use to connect to Core Network Mainnet?
-The Core Chain supports different [RPC providers](https://chainlist.org/chain/1116) -- both native Core RPC and third-party RPCs providers.
+The Core supports different [RPC providers](https://chainlist.org/chain/1116) -- both native Core RPC and third-party RPCs providers.
 Refer to the complete list of RPC endpoints [here](./rpc-list.md) for conencting to Core mainnet or testnet.

 ## Working with RPCs Through the Command Line
 We can use the CURL for connecting to CORE RPC endpoitns via CLI. `CURL`, also written as `cURL`, is short for `client URL`.
 In essence, it's a CLI tool that offers developers a way of fetching data directly from a remote server.
 The simplest CURL command consists of fetching a webpage's HTML code by passing in a URL, and you can try it now by running this in your CLI of choice: